ProjectRecommend/docs/design-docs/final/Feasibility_study_final.md

 #### Inference:
-This pie-chart shows that most of the people prefer to listen music almost all the time(app.
+This pie-chart shows that most of the people prefer to listen to music almost all the time(app.
 60% in our case).

 #### 2.
 <center><img src="https://raw.githubusercontent.com/ProjectRecommend/docs/master/design-docs/final/images/q2.png" alt = "Question 2 and its response!" height = auto width = "400px"></center>